GonzaloGorgojo/nest-vue-newsletter/readme.md

 # Newsletter

-The Stori Challenge is to build a Newsletter app.
+The Challenge is to build a Newsletter app.
 Here's an overview of how it works:

 ![screenshot](./assets/storidesign.png)